John Forest

 John Forest (1471 – 22 May 1538) was an English Franciscan friar and martyr.
-Confessor to Queen Catherine of Aragon, Forest was burned to death at Smithfield for "heresy", in that he refused to acknowledge the King as head of the church.
+Confessor to Catherine of Aragon, Forest was burned to death at Smithfield for "heresy", in that he refused to acknowledge the King as head of the church.

 Life

 Born in the Oxford area in 1471, John Forest became a Franciscan friar Minor of the Regular Observance in 1491 in Greenwich.
-He went on to study theology at the University of Oxford, later becoming provincial of all the Observant Friars in England, and confessor to Queen Catherine of Aragon, first wife to King Henry VIII.
+He went on to study theology at the University of Oxford, later becoming provincial of all the Observant Friars in England, and confessor to Catherine of Aragon, first wife to King Henry VIII.
 (The Greenwich friary was attached to the Royal Palace at Greenwich.)

 The King was eager to gain the sanction of learned men and of those esteemed highly to his plans in regard to the Church.
 Wealth and honours were offered to those who complied.
 Those who resisted were threatened.
 From 1531 the Friars Minor had gained the enmity of the King by opposing his divorce and his movements toward Protestantism.

 In November, 1532, as Guardian of the Greenwich friary, Forest spoke to the friars of the plans the King had to suppress the Order in England and denounced from the pulpit at St. Paul's Cross Henry's plans for a divorce.
 In 1533 he was imprisoned in Newgate prison and condemned to death.
 In 1534 Henry suppressed the Observant friars and ordered them dispersed to other friaries.
 John was released from prison but by 1538 was in confinement in a Conventual Franciscan friary at Smithfield, his death sentence having been neither commuted nor carried out.
 Forest was sent to a convent in the north.